-Elephant legends have fascinated us for millennia and it has always been considered a majestic and somewhat mystical animal.
+Elephant legends have fascinated us for millennia and the elephant has always been considered a majestic and somewhat mystical creature.
 They are one of my favourite animals and I had the privilege of spending a few years living in close proximity with the beautiful Tsavo elephants you see in the picture above.
-They have also inspired certain pieces in our diffusion line of jewellery, Simply Zuri.
+They have also inspired certain pieces in our wildlife inspired charm jewellery and Kenyan artisan made Tembo Collection.

 There really is no living creature on earth quite like it, which is why elephant legends, symbolism and mythology has permeated through many cultures and religions since antiquity.